TykTechnologies/tyk-docs-hugo/tyk-docs/content/advanced-configuration/transform-traffic/response-headers.md

  - The "delete header" functionality is intended to ensure that any header in the delete list is not present once the middleware completes.
 If a header in the delete list is not present in the upstream response, the middleware will ignore the omission
  - The "add header" functionality will capitalise any header name provided.
 For example, if you configure the middleware to append `x-request-id` it will be added to the response as `X-Request-Id`

 In the response middleware chain, the endpoint-level transform is applied before the API-level transform.
-Subsequently, if both middleware are enabled, the API-level transform will operate on the headers that have been added by the endpoint-level transform (and will not receive those that have been deleted by it).
+Subsequently, if both middleware are enabled, the API-level transform will operate on the headers that have been added by the endpoint-level transform (and will not have access to those that have been deleted by it).

 #### Injecting dynamic data into headers
 You can enrich the response headers by injecting data from context variables or session objects into the headers.